SwordPuffin/Rewaita/README.md

 # ⬇️ Installation
 ---
-*The AUR and NIX packages are maintained by third-party developers and are not tested in production.
+*The AUR package is maintained by third-party developers, and is not tested in upstream production.
 <br/>
 <br/>
 **The Flatpak version is the only officially supported format and therefore is recommended for the best experience.**